m-labs/artiq/doc/manual/flashing.rst

     The SW13 switches need to be set to 00001.

 Flashing over network is also possible for Kasli and KC705, assuming IP networking has already been set up.
-In this case, the ``-H HOSTNAME`` option is used; see the entry for ``artiq_flash`` in the :ref:`Utilities <flashing-loading-tool>` reference.
+In this case, the ``-H HOSTNAME`` option is used; see the entry for :mod:`~artiq.frontend.artiq_flash` in the :ref:`Utilities <flashing-loading-tool>` reference.

 .. _connecting-uart: